 Ekovilla offers carbon net-negative cellulose fibre insulation (CFI) made from renewable natural resources.
 One tonne of Ekovilla’s CFI removes 1,11 tonnes of CO2 eq. from the atmosphere into long-term storage in the product.
 The insulation is suitable for both new construction and renovation projects and it is used in 10,000 buildings annually.
 Once installed, CO2 is stored in durable building structures for a minimum of 50 years.
 It is industrial carbon removal to help corporations achieve their climate targets and take proactive steps towards carbon net zero.

 How it works

-Growing trees capture carbon which is then stored in wooden building elements.
+Growing trees capture carbon which is then stored in bio-based construction materials.
 Sustainably grown wood is used for producing newspapers, which are recycled and used as the main ingredient for manufacturing Ekovilla's cellulose fibre insulation (CFI).

 Once CFI is installed, CO2 is locked and stored in buildings for decades.

 Public buildings, such as schools, industrial and residential buildings, townhouses and summer cabins.

 Puro.earth CORCs only quantify the net-removal and storage of emissions, not reduced or avoided emissions, increased biodiversity or other positive benefits.
 Here are co-benefits self-reported by the removal supplier.